nshilon/sample-table-app/README.md

 The DataTable component architecture consists of several key parts:

 1. **DataTable Component**: The main component that renders the table and manages state
-2. **DataProvider Interface**: Defines the contract for data operations
+2. **DataTable Parts**: Subcomponents for rendering different parts of the table (Header, Body, Footer, GlobalFilter, Pagination)
-3. **BaseDataProvider**: Abstract class that provides a base implementation of the DataProvider interface
+3. **DataProvider Interface**: Defines the contract for data operations
-4. **DataCache**: Generic class for efficient data fetching and caching
+4. **BaseDataProvider**: Abstract class that provides a base implementation of the DataProvider interface
-5. **DataTablePagination**: Component for rendering pagination controls
+5. **DataCache**: Generic class for efficient data fetching and caching
 6. **TableColumnDef**: Extended column definition type with support for custom filter components

 ### Component Interaction Flow